hoijui/kicad-text-injector/README.md

 As for now, you have two choices:

 1. [Compile it](#how-to-compile) yourself
-1. Download the Linux x86\_64 staticially linked binary from [the releases page](https://github.com/hoijui/kicad-text-injector/releases)
+1. Download the Linux x86\_64 statically linked binary from [the releases page](https://github.com/hoijui/kicad-text-injector/releases)

 ## Usage